 This Strawberry Tart is the perfect way to celebrate those beautiful summer berries!
 Learn how to make a gorgeous and easy strawberry tart with a buttery crust, a creamy pastry cream filling, and a sweet strawberry topping.

 This strawberry tart is so easy to make, with stunning results!

 So, it’s already autumn and I’m late to the summer party.
 But during the last weeks of summer, the most beautiful local strawberries made an appearance at our local grocery store.
 They were calling out to me, and I just couldn’t ignore.
-So after eating a bunch fresh (with whipped cream of course), I knew I had to make a fresh fruit tart with the remaining strawberries.
+I usually whip up some strawberry shortcake, or make a strawberry galette, or even a strawberry shortcake ice cream if it’s the dog days of summer.
+But this time, I knew I had to make a fresh fruit tart with the remaining strawberries.

 And here’s the result!
 A buttery, rich, sweet tart crust, filled with a luscious, creamy vanilla pastry cream, and topped with sweet strawberries that are lightly brushed with a little jam (you know, for that extra oomph).

 - Pâte sucrée – The base is a French sweet pastry dough that’s very easy to make.

 - Vanilla pastry cream – The tart shell is filled with an ultra creamy pastry cream.

 - Fresh strawberries and jam – The tart is topped with halved fresh strawberries.
 To give the tart that beautiful sheen, I brushed them with a warm strawberry jam mix.

 I use my own classic pate sucree recipe for the base of this tart.
 It tastes like a sweet cookie, but extra buttery and rich.